amitesh786/ConvertPDF/README.md

 - [Author](#Author)

 ## Features
-- Convert multiple JPG, JPEG, PNG, or HEIC images into a single PDF.
+- Convert multiple `JPG, JPEG, PNG, or HEIC` images into a `single PDF`.
 - Built with Bootstrap for a clean, responsive UI.
 - 100% client-side — no server or upload required.
 - Drag & drop support for multiple files.